By Mark Eddleston

 The properties of Optimum Infinite

-Optimum Infinite combines an oxygen permeability of 200.4 barrer (independently measured by Dr. William J. Benjamin of Material Performance Assessments, LLC) and a flexural modulus of 1341 MPa.
+Optimum Infinite combines hyper oxygen permeability with a flexural modulus of 1341 MPa.
 This equates to being among the most rigid of the contact lens polymers, and having an oxygen permeability double that of many popular GP materials, potentially bringing significant eye health benefits, particularly for patients with compromised corneas or with thicker lens designs.
 These factors make Optimum Infinite ideally suited for scleral and ortho-k applications.

 Furthermore, the excellent wettability of Optimum Infinite, which is shown by a sessile drop contact angle of 90.7°, and which can be further enhanced through Tangible Hydra-PEG coating or plasma treatment, means that it should work extremely well as a standard corneal lens.